Make-School-Courses/Full-Stack-Python/README.md

 ## Evaluation

-Due to the combined nature of this course, evaluation will be based on the evaluation criteria of each individual course. **To pass this class, you must meet the evaluation criteria of both courses.** If you satisfy the criteria for one course but not the other, you will need to re-take that course in a future term.
+Due to the combined nature of this course, evaluation will be based on the evaluation criteria of each individual course.
+If you satisfy the criteria for one course but not the other, you will pass one course but need to re-take the other course in a future term.
 For example, if by the end of the term you meet the evaluation criteria for CS 1.1 but not BEW 1.1, you would have to take BEW 1.1 in a future term.

 ### Individual Evaluation Criteria